-With respect to the safety measures resulting from the Covid-19 pandemic, are there any special conditions applicable to Canadian citizens that wish to enter Bolivian territory?
+With respect to the safety measures resulting from the Covid-19 pandemic, are there any special conditions applicable to Canadian travelers traveling to Bolivian?

-In accordance to MR No. 0001 dated April 27, 2022 the following epidemiological surveillance measures are applicable all citizens that wish to enter Bolivian territory:
+In accordance to Ministerial Resolution No. 01 dated April 27, 2022 the following epidemiological surveillance measures are applicable all citizens that wish to enter Bolivian territory:

-- A) Covid-19 vaccination certificate (print or digital format) evidencing the application of two doses or a single dose, at least 14 days prior to the entry date; or - B) Certified negative RT-PCR test for persons older than five years of age.
-The following process is applied: - i) Air travel, up to seventy-two hours prior to departing the country of origin. - ii) Land, fluvial or lake travel, up to forty-eight hours prior to entering the Plurinational State of Bolivia. - C) Certified nasal antigen test for persons older than five: - i) Air travel, up to forty-eight hours prior to departing the country of origin. - ii) Land, fluvial or lake travel, up to forty-eight hours prior to entering the Plurinational State of Bolivia.
+A) Covid-19 vaccination certificate (print or digital format) evidencing the application of two doses or a single dose, at least 14 days prior to the entry date; or ii) Land, fluvial or lake travel, up to forty-eight hours prior to entering Bolivia.

+B) Certified negative RT-PCR test for persons older than five years of age.
+The following process is applied:

+- i) Air travel, up to seventy-two hours prior to departing the country of origin. - ii) Land, fluvial or lake travel, up to forty-eight hours prior to entering Bolivia - C) Certified nasal antigen test for persons older than five: - i) Air travel, up to forty-eight hours prior to departing the country of origin.